hexatomic/hexatomic.github.io/src/about.md

 architectural decisions, workflow decisions, tooling decisions, etc.

-The right place to document processes and decisions is the documentation of the project itself which is provided here, and will inform project results, best practices, and reports.
+The right place to document processes and decisions is the documentation of the project itself which is provided here.

-The project documentation is a "living document", i.e., it is constantly added to and may change in its structure.
+The project documentation is a "living document", i.e., it is constantly added to and changed, and may change in its structure.
 It does not refer to a specific version of **Hexatomic**, and is not versioned like the user, developer and maintainer documentation for the software.
+Instead, it is a place where the practices of our project are iteratively developed as a base for discussion and extraction of good practices in sustainable research software development.